AlexPoltak/vrs_cvicenie_3/README.md

 int getNumberOfFrames()
 ```

-8. To get Ids of frames(position of frames in lidar file) call:
+8. To get Ids of frames( Position of frames in lidar file ) call:

 ```js
 std::vector<FrameFileInfo> getFramesIDs()